sensu/sensu-docs/content/sensu-core/1.4/guides/monitor-the-monitor.md

 }
 {{< /highlight >}}

-While Sensu does not provide benchmarks for a healthy RabbitMQ keepalives and results queue, you can use the [metrics-rabbitmq-queue sensu plugin][11] to establish a baseline for what looks normal for your environment.
+While Sensu does not provide benchmarks for healthy RabbitMQ keepalives and results queues, you can use the [metrics-rabbitmq-queue plugin][11] to establish a baseline for what looks normal for your environment.

 {{< highlight json >}}
 {